Renée Cheng, FAIA

 Associate Dean for Students

-Christopher Campbell brings a breadth of experience to his role as Associate Dean for Students, as well as a passion for working with students, student affairs, and policies.
+Christopher Campbell brings a breadth of experience to his role as Associate Dean for Students and a passion for working with students, student affairs, and policies.
 He has been with the Department of Urban Design and Planning since 2000, the Director of the innovative UDP undergraduate program, CEP, since 2010, and was appointed Chair of the Department in 2015.
-Christopher most recently served as the interim Chair for the Runstad Department of Real Estate during the 2019-2020 academic year and guided the department through the ongoing pandemic.
+Christopher most recently served as the interim Chair for the Runstad Department of Real Estate during the 2019-2020 academic year and guided the department through the pandemic.

 Beyond his extensive leadership in the College, Christopher’s own research and work focus on innovative student programs that combine academic rigor with professional and community practice.
 From 2008-2013 Christopher served as the Special Assistant to the Dean and Vice Provost of Undergraduate Academic Affairs.
 He has served on numerous university-level committees focused on curricular, programmatic, and policy issues, and has been a member of the Faculty Council for Student Affairs since 2015 where he contributed to Title IX, student health and wellness, and academic policy and procedures.
 He has been a three-time nominee of the University of Washington Teaching Award, a recipient of the Panhellenic Association’s Interfraternal Faculty Award (2012), and the University of Washington Undergraduate Research Mentorship Award in (2015).